tizcoppoli/ms3-online-cookbook/README.md

 #### Typography

-- "Comfortaa" is the main font used throughout the whole website, with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+- "Montserrat" is the main font used throughout the whole website, with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-- "Ribeye" is a clean font used for headings.
+- "Pattaya" is a clean font used for headings.

 #### Imagery
 - Imagery is important.
-The game is in flat design.
-The images are without borders, and the image under the title is designed to be striking and catch the user's attention.
+The images are all high quality pictures, designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

 ### Wireframes